RAF Little Staughton: Current use

 The site is mainly for farming with the hangars used for various uses.
 In January 2020, Little Staughton Airfield and Industrial Park applied for planning permission to develop the site to re-open the airfield.
+By December 2021 IAE had constructed a new hangar and re-opened half of the runway.
+There is also a solar farm and an industrial estate reusing the old airfield buildings.